Isle of Wight Guru

 17. Isle of Wight Piers in Yarmouth, Ryde, Sandown and Totland Bay (mostly free)

-Yarmouth is nice for a wander along and is used by anglers and for docking pleasure cruises during the summer.
+Yarmouth Pier is nice for a wander along and is used by anglers and for docking pleasure cruises during the summer.
 Sandown Pier previously housed a theatre but is now used as a bowling alley, adventure minigolf and soft play.
 Ryde Pierhead is the ferry port for Wightlink's catamaran, but it's a very nice summertime stroll and it is the oldest pier in the UK (and the second longest).

 18. St Catherine’s Lighthouse